 Saudi Arabia has many things to offer such as the cool mountain resorts, scuba diving and fishing in its famed Red Sea.

-If you have the privilege of travelling to Saudi Arabia, which is not an easy country to apply for tourist visa, make a point of travelling south to the province of Asir and enjoy the mild weather and the beauty that Abha and the region has to offer.
+If you have the privilege of traveling to Saudi Arabia, which is not an easy country to apply for tourist visa, make a point of traveling south to the province of Asir and enjoy the mild weather and the beauty that Abha and the region have to offer.

 Traveling to Abha for the Paragliding Adventure